inferno986return/thenextios-iemu-article/README.md

 The article was at the time written because I was excited (still am) at the prospect of an Apple iOS emulator.
 Despite being a proud Android convert since about 2011, I did miss some of the apps and games I used to play on my iPhone and would have gladly supported such a project in any way I can.
 Sadly the project was closed down after the developer consulted lawyers.
 Much like The Next iOS, the iEmu site is no longer available but the developer still owns the domain.

-I license this article under the [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/), feel free to share it around.
+This article is licensed under the [Creative Commons Share-Alike (CC-BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/), feel free to share it around.

 <hr/>